AdobeDocs/experience-manager-65.en/help/assets/search-facets.md

 1. Click the [!DNL Experience Manager] logo, and then go to **[!UICONTROL Tools]** > **[!UICONTROL General]** > **[!UICONTROL Search Forms]**.
 1. On the Search Forms page, select **[!UICONTROL Assets Admin Search Rail]**, the click **[!UICONTROL Edit]** ![edit icon](assets/do-not-localize/aemassets_edit.png).
 1. In the Edit Search Form page, drag a **[!UICONTROL Multi Value Property Predicate]** from the **[!UICONTROL Select Predicate]** tab to the main pane.
 1. In the **[!UICONTROL Settings]** tab, enter a label and placeholder text for the predicate.
-Specify the property name based on which the search is to be performed in the property field, for example `jcr:content/metadata/dc:value`.
+Specify the property name based on which the search is to be performed in the property field, for example, `jcr:content/metadata/dc:value`.
 You can also use the selection dialog to select a node.
 1. Ensure that **[!UICONTROL Delimiter Support]** is selected.
 In the **[!UICONTROL Input Delimiters]** field, specify delimiters to separate individual values.
 By default, comma is specified as the delimiter.
 You can specify a different delimiter.
 1. In the **Description** field, enter an optional description and then click **[!UICONTROL Done]**.
 1. Navigate to the Filters panel in the [!DNL Assets] user interface.
 The **[!UICONTROL Multi Value Property]** predicate is added to the panel.